ishaniGupta27/blockChainTechnologyApp/README.md

 Node v9.3.0.

+Theoritical background:

+"blockChainModule.js": This is the file with the simplest block chain but, trust me it is a valuable code.
+Also, I have added the theory part from vmware tutorial (https://research.vmware.com/publications/the-blockchain-consensus-layer-and-bft) in the form of comments.

 Application Components:

 1. The wallet can be used as any other wallet like coinbase,binance etc to keep the received/bought cryptocurrencies.